Shantanu-Nagwekar-01/Heap-Implementation-in-Cpp/README.md

 - **Build-Heap-From-Array.cpp**: Program to build a heap from an array.
 - **Max_Heap.cpp**: Implementation of a Max Heap class with insert, remove, heapify, and print operations.
-- **.gitignore**: Ensures that output binaries and build files are not pushed to the repository.
+- **.gitignore**: Ensures that future output binaries and build files are not pushed to the repository.
+- **README.md**: Documentation of the project.

 ## Time and Space Complexity